 - After the Committee has questioned the parties, each party will be given the opportunity to question the other party and their respective witnesses.
 All questions must be directed through the Committee.
 If the Committee determines that a question is relevant to the Grievance, the party or witness to whom it is addressed will be asked to respond.

 - Following the parties’ questioning of each other, the Committee will have another opportunity to question the parties and witnesses.

 - Hearings before the Committee shall not be subject to the formal rules of evidence.
 In all cases, the hearing shall be conducted in a fair and impartial manner.

 - If a party to a Grievance fails to appear for a scheduled hearing, the Committee has the discretion to proceed with the hearing and issue its findings and recommendations in the party’s absence.

 - The decision of the Committee shall be based on the relevant evidence presented at the hearing.
-The decision shall be in writing and include: a list of all documentary evidence and witnesses presented; a summary of the testimony offered by both parties and their respective witnesses; the findings of the Committee and its recommendations.
+The decision shall be in writing and include: a list of all documentary evidence and witnesses presented; a summary of the testimony offered by both parties and their respective witnesses; and the findings of the Committee and its recommendations.
 Copies of the decision and recommendations of the Student Grievance Committee shall be forwarded by the Student Grievance Officer to the President or his/her designee for review and final disposition.
 The President or his/her designee shall accept, reject or modify the Committee’s decision and/or recommendations and issue a final written decision.

-- All findings and decisions reached under this Procedure shall be based on a “preponderance of evidence” standard (i.e.; more likely than not).
-Any action taken hereunder shall be reasonable under the circumstances, in accordance with applicable College rules and procedures and be grounded in fundamental fairness.
+- All findings and decisions reached under this Procedure shall be based on a “preponderance of evidence” standard (i.e., more likely than not).
+Any action taken hereunder shall be reasonable under the circumstances, in accordance with applicable College rules and procedures, and be grounded in fundamental fairness.